canonical/kafka-operator/docs/how-to/h-cluster-migration.md

 # Cluster migration using MirrorMaker2.0

-This How-To guide covers executing a cluster migration to a Charmed Kafka deployment using MirrorMaker2.0, running as a process on each of the Juju units in an active/passive setup, where MirrorMaker will act as a consumer from an existing cluster, and a producer to the Charmed Kafka cluster.
+This How-To guide covers executing a cluster migration to a Charmed Apache Kafka deployment using MirrorMaker2.0, running as a process on each of the Juju units in an active/passive setup, where MirrorMaker will act as a consumer from an existing cluster, and a producer to the Charmed Apache Kafka cluster.
 In parallel (one process on each unit), data and consumer offsets for all existing topics will be synced one-way until both clusters are in-sync, with all data replicated across both in real-time.

 ## MirrorMaker2 overview